An affordable luggage scale can pay for itself in savings on it's first use.

 New York, New York, United States

 Hotel Ganesh Himal HOTEL GANESH HIMAL has been the Authors Choice Hotel by Lonely Planet Guide book's new 7th edition.
 Let us serve you in a Homely atmosphere.
 Hotel Ganesh Himal is located just between two famouse tourist centers Thamel and Ktm Durbar Square within 5 minutes walking distance.
 It is 6 kilometers away from the Airport and 4 kilometers from the bus park.There is a nice garden to relax.tThe famouse Everest Steak House is just near our Hotel.
 Swoyambhu Stupa( Monkey Temple) is 25 minutes walking distance from our Hotel.
 NAMASTE !!
 FERI BHETAULA.
 Hotel Potala Hotel Potala is one of the leading hotels centrally located in the heart of Thamel.
 This is the most convenient place to stay for them who understand the value of time.
 It has a simple, elegant, comfortable, safe and secure economic hotel for families, individual travelers, trekkers seeking for really hot water supply along with panoramic view of Kathmandu Valley and magnificent view of shawyambhunath (tourists known as monkey temple) from rooftop garden.
-It is posses 27 rooms categorized simple deluxe and super deluxe wiht 21' colour, flat, cable television. almost 4 years ago
+It is posses 27 rooms categorized simple deluxe and super deluxe wiht 21' colour, flat, cable television. about 4 years ago

 1) The Bay of Islands You’re spoilt for choice when it comes to dolphin tourism operators in New Zealand, and the Bay of Islands is no exception.
 You go out on a ferry, sail around a bit until you find dolphins, and hope they’re attracted to your bow wave.
 2) Goat Island Goat Island is a haven for snorkelers, with its clear water and abundance of beautiful, colourful fish.
 For most people, wading into the shallow surf and having all these vibrant aquatic creatures swimming around your ankles is a wonderful experience, which is why so many people flock to Goat Island each year.
 3. Auckland You can get a ferry that’ll take you to see the dolphins out in the Hauraki Gulf straight from downtown Auckland.
 4. The west coast of the North Island Off the west coast of the North Island is the only place in the world you’ll find the critically endangered Maui’s dolphin, the smallest dolphin in the world.
 5. The Marlborough Sounds The Marlborough Sounds are at the top of the South Island and are beautiful to cruise around even without the dolphins.
-6. Kaikoura As we travel down the South Island we reach Kaikoura, a town famous for its whale watching. almost 4 years ago
+6. Kaikoura As we travel down the South Island we reach Kaikoura, a town famous for its whale watching. about 4 years ago

 Maratea, Basilicata Known as the “Pearl of the Tyrrhenian Coast,” Maratea, an off-the-beaten-path gem in the region of Basilicata, boasts pristine beaches, lush Mediterranean vegetation, and crystal-clear waters.
 Not only is it the perfect getaway for nature lovers—there’s plenty to see and do here, too.
 Pietrapertosa, Basilicata Perched in the Lucanian Dolomites and backdropped by rugged peaks, Pietrapertosa is stunning.
 It’s also not for the easily-afraid: Situated 3,000 feet high, making it Basilicata’s highest town, the town is accessed only by a winding (and thrilling!) mountain road.
 Want a further adrenaline rush?
 Don’t miss the Flight of Angels—one of the highest, longest and fastest zip-wires in the world.
 Atrani, Amalfi coast While Positano is billed as the “Jewel of the Amalfi coast” (and don’t miss our post on the insider’s guide to the Positano), there are plenty of off-the-beaten-path gems on this stunning coastline.
 Atrani, situated south of Amalfi, might be our favorite.
 It’s the smallest town in southern Italy—but one of the most charming.
 Specchia, Puglia Located on the Salento peninsula, in Italy’s region of Puglia, Specchia sits on a hilltop surrounded by countryside.
 This sleepy, southern seaside town dates back to the 9th century.
 And, with its narrow streets, quiet alleyways and humble courtyards, it still feels timeless!
 Tropea, Calabria Perched on top of an imposing cliff, Tropea boasts a dramatic view of the turquoise sea and golden sand.
 And, unsurprisingly, this small town is Calabria’s most renowned destination—especially in the summer!
 Bova, Calabria More than 2,500 feet high, Bova has gorgeous, panoramic views of the Ionian coastline.
 It’s also home to a cathedral dating back to the 5th century, ruins of a castle, fountains, and many noble residences.
 Even so, this gem of a town is off the radar for not only foreign tourists, but Italians, too—making it a fantastic, off-the-beaten-path small town to visit!
-Otranto, Puglia One of the most picturesque, charming towns in Puglia’s Salento peninsula, Otranto boasts not only beautiful beaches and turquoise waters, but a wealth of history and architecture. almost 4 years ago
+Otranto, Puglia One of the most picturesque, charming towns in Puglia’s Salento peninsula, Otranto boasts not only beautiful beaches and turquoise waters, but a wealth of history and architecture. about 4 years ago